310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Keito %}
 I don’t mind.
 Morisawa has a tendency to see everything in a good light far more than necessary, so I wanted an impartial explanation from someone else.

-Compared to him, for this reason you’re much better at explaining things than he is.
+You’re much better at explaining things than he is for this reason.
 {% endbubble %}

 {% bubble Tetora awkward %}